-- High waisted underwear.
+- High waisted underwear (like these c-section panties).
 Go get some granny panties because there’s nothing worse than the elastic waistband of your underwear rubbing away at your raw incision all day.

 - On that note, soft and loose waisted pants, or better yet, dresses / clothing without waistbands at all.

 - Prune juice or stool softener.
 You’re not gonna want to strain any time soon.

 What can you do in advance to be prepared for a c-section?
 (Physically and mentally?)